 Esterad’s financial condition in terms of its balance sheet standing continued to demonstrate a solid and healthy financial position.
 The Company’s total assets increased by approximately 13% from BD 40,885,024 in 2016 to BD 46,278,695 end of 2017.
 Moreover, the shareholders equity also edged up, albeit at a slower pace by around 2% only, from BD 34,145,403 beginning of the year to BD 34,851,048 at year end.
 The year also ended with a healthy and higher cash position of BD 5,650,536 than the BD 4,530,397 beginning of the year.

-Based on the above financial results, the Board of Directors in its meeting held on 25th January 2017 has resolved to propose to the shareholders to pay out a cash dividends for the year 2016 worth BD 697,521 which equivalent to 5% of the paid up capital.
+Based on the above financial results, I am pleased to report that the Board of Directors in its meeting held on 23rd January 2018 has resolved to propose to the shareholders to pay out a cash dividends for the year 2017 worth BD 837,025 which is equivalent to 6% of the paid up capital.

 In the aftermath of the financial crisis and during the Company’s financial rehabilitation, Esterad took early and decisive action to reduce costs and redirect its asset allocation to more income producing investment and less private and growth oriented assets.
 Now that the global economies and the financial markets have more or less recovered, we are now seeing the benefits of our earlier strategic investment decisions and setting the pace for a new growth era.